-A woman who has been divorced or had a civil partnership dissolved must also provide the relevant marriage or civil partnership certificate, if this surname is being retained.
+A woman who has been divorced or had a civil partnership dissolved must also provide the relevant marriage or civil partnership certificate.

 H3.
 If your former spouse or civil partner is deceased, the death certificate of your former spouse or civil partner.
 If you are unable to produce a death certificate for your previous spouse or civil partner, state the reason for not doing so.
 The registrar will require proof of the death.